michaelesterman/michaelesterman/README.md

 If you need any help or want to exchange knowledge, contact me.

+I'm also looking into:
+* Go and Rust projects,
-I'm also looking into Nest.js and Vue.js, C and C++ projects for embedded systems.
+* C and C++ projects,
+* embedded systems based on ARM Cortex.

+Contact me if you need a collaboration.

 ## How to reach me